 Rather than suggesting that controls are completely absent, or may have all failed, the MFC approach gives license for participants to consider a plausible, worst-case scenario.
 Yes, controls are in place but, as history has proven time and again, things happen.
-As such, participants are asked to consider worst case scenarios that are plausible and to rate the potential impact of those scenarios.
-This approach tends to get folks thinking about key controls that may fail and/or the cascading effects of multiple controls that may fail in tandem or sequence – precisely the type of thinking and analysis that may reveal where management should focus their controls review, assurance and/or remediation efforts.
-By adopting an MFC approach, you’ll notice that participants become more engaged, thoughtful and, at times, quite impassioned about their views regarding key threats to the organization – and the actions that should be taken to address them.
+As such, participants are asked to consider worst-case scenarios that are plausible and to rate the potential impact of those scenarios.
+This approach tends to get folks thinking about key controls that may fail and/or the cascading effects of multiple controls that may fail in tandem or sequence – precisely the type of thinking and analysis that may reveal where management should focus their controls review, assurance, and/or remediation efforts.
+By adopting an MFC approach, you’ll notice that participants become more engaged, thoughtful, and, at times, quite impassioned about their views regarding key threats to the organization – and the actions that should be taken to address them.

-To help bring even greater focus and efficacy to the risk assessment process, leading organizations are employing a third rating criteria, beyond the typical impact and likelihood ratings – namely, that of control effectiveness, management preparedness, or similar criteria.
-Most importantly, the addition of this third criteria dramatically enhances the ability to use the risk assessment process to help drive appropriate, responsive action.
-For example, a risk with both a high MFC rating and a high control effectiveness rating may benefit from independent, objective assurance through internal audit.
+To help bring even greater focus and efficacy to the risk assessment process, leading organizations are employing third rating criteria, beyond the typical impact and likelihood ratings – namely, that of control effectiveness, management preparedness, or similar criteria.
+Most importantly, the addition of this third criterion dramatically enhances the ability to use the risk assessment process to help drive appropriate, responsive action.
+For example, a risk with both a high MFC rating and a high control effectiveness rating may benefit from independent, objective assurance through an internal audit.
 Given the potential risk exposure, this can provide comfort to the audit committee that the key controls that management relies upon are indeed designed and operating effectively.

 Conversely, risks rated with a low MFC and high control effectiveness ratings may be most efficiently monitored through control self-assessment (CSA).
-Finally, management can respond to risks with a low control effectiveness rating through review and/or remediation, prioritizing the actions based upon the MFC rating.
+Finally, management can respond to risks with a low control effectiveness rating through review and/or remediation, prioritizing the actions based on the MFC rating.